SillyTavern/SillyTavern-Docs/Usage/st-script.md

 1. `/getvar name` or `{{getvar::name}}` - gets the value of the local variable.
 2. `/setvar key=name value` or `{{setvar::name::value}}` - sets the value of the local variable.
-3. `/addvar key=name increment` or `{{addvar::name::increment}}` - adds the `increment` to the value of local variable.
+3. `/addvar key=name increment` or `{{addvar::name::increment}}` - adds the `increment` to the value of the local variable.
 4. `/getglobalvar name` or `{{getglobalvar::name}}` - gets the value of the global variable.
 5. `/setglobalvar key=name` or `{{setglobalvar::name::value}}` - sets the value of the global variable.
-6. `/addglobalvar key=name` or `{{addglobalvar::name:increment}}` - adds the `increment` to the value of global variable.
+6. `/addglobalvar key=name` or `{{addglobalvar::name:increment}}` - adds the `increment` to the value of the global variable.
 7. `/flushvar name` - deletes the value of the local variable.
 8. `/flushglobalvar name` - deletes the value of the global variable.

-The default value of previously undefined variables is empty string, or zero of it is first used in `/addvar` command.
+The default value of previously undefined variables is an empty string, or a zero of it is first used in the `/addvar` command.

-Increment in the `/addvar` command performs an addition or subtraction of the value if it can be converted to a number, or does the string concatenation otherwise.
+Increment in the `/addvar` command performs an addition or subtraction of the value if it can be converted to a number, or otherwise does the string concatenation.

 All slash commands for variable manipulation write the resulting value into the pipe for the next command to use.